syncfusion-content/javascript-docs/js/ReportViewer/create-aspnet-core-web-api-service.md

 </tr>
 <tr>
 <td>System.Data.SqlClient</td>
 <td>This is an optional package for the report viewer.
-It should be referred in project when renders the RDL report and which contains the SQL Server and SQL Azure datasource.
+It should be referred in project when renders the RDL report and which contains the SQL Server and SQL Azure data source.
 Also, the package version should be higher of 4.1.0 . </td>
 </tr>
 </table>

-I> Starting with v16.2.0.x, if you refer to the Syncfusion assemblies from trial setup or from the NuGet feed, include a license key in your projects.
+I> Starting with `v16.2.0.x`, if you refer to the Syncfusion assemblies from trial setup or from the NuGet feed, include a license key in your projects.
 Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in the ASP.NET Core application to use our components.

 ## Inherit IReportController
-The ‘IReportController’ interface contains the required actions and helper methods declaration to process the report.
+The `IReportController` interface contains the required actions and helper methods declaration to process the report.
 The `ReportHelper` class contains methods that help to process Post or Get request from the control and return the response.
-1.Open the HomeController, inherit the IReportController interface and implement its methods (replace the template code with the following code).
+1.Open the `HomeController`, inherit the IReportController interface and implement its methods (replace the template code with the following code).

 {% highlight c# %}
     public class HomeController : Controller, IReportController